Shopify/prettier-plugin-liquid/docs/decisions/ADR_TEMPLATE.md

 Discuss the consequences or drawbacks of the decided approach.
 If your answer is "there are none," it's possible you haven't fully considered the impact of your decision.

+For drawbacks, you can also include a section that documents ways to undo the decision, workarounds or mitigation strategies.
 -->